wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 clang in REALLY aggressive with its loop-unrolling + vectorization

---> give some numbers for msvc here, write about std::array<uint8_t>, std::vector<uint8_t> and std::swap on msvc.

 gcc and noinline gain a lot of perf!?!

 > TODO: something about clearing the cache!

 > TODO: note about unrolled avx clang vs gcc!

-## why the slow memcpy()

-// noticed that my memswaps was running faster than 2*memcpy.
-Can we write a faster memcpy as well?
-// Why can I do it faster with SSE/AVX... what did I miss?
-There must be a reason!

-## Conclusions

 // * limited by memory-speed
 // * clang, in these cases never seems to make any different choices between -O2 and -O3
 // * TODO: CONCLUSIONS gcc seems better at generating small code, more used on embedded?

-// SOME HEADING HERE?
-What rubs me the wrong way with this is that there is nothing in the spec of `std::swap_ranges` that say that it has to be implemented generically for all underlying types.
-If the type can be moved with a `memcpy` it could be implemented by a simple loop (or even better something optimized!).

-This is code and APIs used by millions of developers around the world, all of them having less of a chance to use a debug-build to track down their hairy bugs and issues.
-I can see the logic behind "just have one implementation for all cases" and how that might make sense if you look at code from a "purity" standpoint but in this case there are such a huge amount of developers that are affected that imho that "purity" is not important at all.
-Your assignment as standard library developers is not to write readable and "nice" code (or maybe it is and in that case that is not the right focus!) it is to write something that work well for all the ones using your code!
-And that goes for non-optizied builds as well!

 // I must have missed a bunch of parameters and how these would skew the results in different directions.

 > TODO: add note about upgraded gcc and putting that in a separate article!

-> TODO: mention Vittorio Romeo @supahvee1234 and his work on similar issues lately.

 ## Apendix